 What if it’s been years since the injury, is there still a chance for recovery?

-These are great questions, and we want to try and answer them with a healthy balance of hope and realism.
+These are great questions, and we want to answer them with a healthy balance of hope and realism.

-While it is not possible for us to predict any particular outcome, we can say that the chances of making a full recovery after TBI are actually much higher than you might think!
+While it is not possible for us to predict any particular outcome, we can say that your chance of making a full recovery after TBI is actually much higher than you might think!

 There are a lot of misconceptions about TBI recovery that can make people believe they are stuck living with the effects of traumatic brain injury forever.